 South Africa is one of many countries leading the way in conservation by becoming a signatory to the International Convention on Biological Diversity (CBD).
-As part of this is has committed to implementing a national strategy to conserve its flora in line with the Global Strategy for Plant Conservation that forms part of the CBD.
+As part of this, it has committed to implementing a national strategy to conserve its flora in line with the Global Strategy for Plant Conservation that forms part of the CBD.
 An important part of this national strategy is restoring threatened ecosystems where possible.
-So how does this affect management at Lower Tokai Park?
+So how does this affect management at Tokai Park?

-Lower Tokai Park is one of the only places in Cape Town’s Southern Suburbs where transformed Cape Flats Sand Fynbos vegetation has a seed bank remaining, thus meaning that it can be restored without needing to bring back the majority of plant species through active restoration techniques such as artificial re-seeding and re-planting.
+Tokai Park is one of the only places in Cape Town’s Southern Suburbs where transformed Cape Flats Sand Fynbos vegetation has a soil seed bank remaining, meaning it can be restored without the need to bring back the majority of plant species through active restoration techniques such as artificial re-seeding and re-planting.

 This has been recognised accordingly and as MTO have harvested their plantation trees, block by block the land has been handed over to SANParks for restoration work to begin.
 As soon as all plantation trees have been harvested, the land will go through the process of being proclaimed and incorporated as part of Table Mountain National Park and the UNESCO World Heritage Site, which recognises all protected areas in the Fynbos Biome on a level of importance with the Grand Canyon and the Galapagos Islands.

 Top: Serruria foeniculacea (Critically Endangered) Photo by Tony Rebelo http://www.ispotnature.org/node/584368 Above: Leucadendron floridum (Critically Endangered) Photo by Tony Rebelo http://www.ispotnature.org/node/649457